 To finance our fleet, we have incurred secured debt under loan agreements for our vessels.
 We also currently expect to incur additional secured debt to partly finance the acquisition of our newbuild vessels on order or additional vessels we may decide to acquire in the future.
 We must dedicate a portion of our cash flow from operations to pay the principal and interest on our debt.
 These payments limit funds otherwise available for working capital expenditures and other purposes.
-As of December 31, 2023, we had total bank debt of approximately \$131.0 million.
-Our bank debt repayment schedule as of December 31, 2023 required us to repay \$31.20 million of bank debt during 2024, \$34.75 million of bank dent during 2025, \$9.05 million of bank debt during 2026, \$26.35 million bank debt during 2027, \$2.60 million in 2028 and the remaining \$27.05 million in the sixth and seventh years.
-As of March 31, 2024, we repaid \$7.35 million of our total bank debt, decreasing our outstanding bank debt to \$123.65 million.
+As of December 31, 2024, we had total debt of approximately \$207.26 million.
+Our debt repayment schedule as of December 31, 2024 required us to repay \$37.31 million of debt during 2025, \$15.11 million of debt during 2026, \$32.41 million of debt during 2027, \$8.65 million debt during 2028, \$37.66 million in 2029 and the remaining \$76.12 million in the sixth through tenth year.
+As of April 30, 2025, we repaid \$17.1 million of our total debt, decreasing our outstanding debt to \$190.2 million, without taking into account loans drawn down subsequent to December 31, 2024.
 If we are unable to service our debt, it could have a material adverse effect on our financial condition, results of operations and cash flows.